Ryangwaite/AWS-SAA-C02-Course/README.md

 If you retrieve a 5TB object, it takes time and consumes 5TB of data.
 Filtering at the client side doesn't reduce this cost.

 S3 and Glacier select lets you use SQL-like statements to select part of the object which is returned in a filtered way.
 The filtering happens at the S3 service itself saving time and data.

+### 1.4.14.
+S3 Events
+When enabled a notification is generated whenever a certain thing happens in  a bucket.

+Events can delivered to SNS Topic, SQS Queue and Lambda

+Triggered on:
+ - Object **Created**: (Put, Post, Copy, CompleteMultiPartUpload)
+ - Object **Delete** (*, Delete, DeleteMarkerCreated)
+ - Object **Restore** (Post (initiated), Completed)
+ - **Replication** (OperationMissedThreshold,...)

+### 1.4.15.
+S3 Access Logs
+1. Enable logging on a **source bucket**
+2. The S3 Log Delivery Group delivers log files to a **Target Bucket**

+A single target bucket can be used for many source bucket (use prefixes to serperate them on target bucket).

+You need to manually manage the deletion and removal of logs in target bucket.

 ---